Visiting Students click here.

 Step 1: Apply for Admission

-Applying to SCCC is easy.
-The easiest and most convenient way is to apply online.
+The easiest and most convenient way is to apply to SCCC is online.
 You can also download an application and fax to (973) 579-5226 or mail it to us at Sussex County Community College, One College Hill Road, Newton, NJ, 07860.
 ATTN: Admissions

 When your application is complete you will receive a letter with an official SCCC Student ID number.
 Once you have your Student ID number you can proceed to the next steps.